jonathan-foucher/discord-bot-bex/README.md

 The user can then use the `/link-email` command to link his discord account to this email in the database and receive the "Membre" role on the BEX discord server.

 # Developpement environement
-## Node and the libraries
+## Node
 You need to install node to start the project.
 Then you can run the `npm i` command to install all the required packages.
-## Docker and the database
+## Docker
-You will also need to install Docker to start the database in local.
+You will also need to install docker and docker-compose to start the database in local.
 Once Docker has started, go to the `/docker` folder with your terminal and run the `docker-compose up -d` command.
 It will download the required images and start the database container.

 A workaround is also possible if you don't want to use Docker in your developement environment by installing a postgresql database on your machine.

+# Database migrations
+In order to initialize the database, play the migrations scripts with the command `npm run migrate up`

 ## Environment variables
 To provide the environment variables, just make a copy of the `.env.template` file and name it `.env`.